 To disable ABS on the R1100GS, you hold the ABS button down whilst turning the ignition on.
 This should leave one ABS light lit, which will flash as you ride.

 Low voltage has been blamed for ABS faults on a number of bikes, and those bikes have been fixed by going to a different battery, usually a sealed one.
 Sealed batteries have significantly higher voltage due to the chemical differences, usually about 12.85 to 12.95, instead of the 12.60 to 12.80 typical of flooded designs.
 For a bit more insight into this you might want to check out my article explaining a bit about the chemistry.

 If the lights initially flash together but alternate after you start the bike, you can try the "rolling restart."
 Ride away with lights flashing and on a straight section of road, in third gear or higher and maybe 2500 RPM, pull the clutch in and turn the key off with your right hand.
 Coast for one or two seconds, then turn the key back on and release the clutch to "bump-start" the motor.
 If the lights are flashing together, you're in luck, and next time you come to a stop and pull away you should get a successful ABS self-test.
 If so, you need a new battery or you have some other charging system problem.
 If not, you have some other fault.

 There is also a modification you can make so that the ABS unit is not powered up until after the motor is running; this will also cure low-battery problems.

-You can make a simple readout light with a 2mA LED and a 1200-Ohm resistor in seies.
-Radio Shack also sells 12V LEDs such as 276-011B which work well all by themselves.
+You can make a simple readout light with a 2mA LED and a 1200-Ohm resistor in seies, or use a 12V LED.
 Don't try to use an incandescent light bulb (a common test lamp) because it will draw too much current.